A whiter shade of… – well, of what exactly?

 Anyway, Whiter Shade has just been declared to be (in one of those odd league tables) the ‘most played song in public places’ over the past 75 years, beating Queen’s Bohemian Rhapsody into second place.
 And would you believe it, there is not a single Beatles song in the top 10, though they then enter big time in the 11-20 places.

 Whiter Shade of Pale was a hugely enigmatic song, with its mysterious lyrics and its Bach-like opening.
 The band did have other hits, though none as big, and indeed they are still singing and even recording.
-But for many people this song was the signature tune of my generation, and it continued to be that long after those vestal virgins must have reached the coast.Explore posts in the same categories: culture, music comment below, or link to this permanent URL from your own site.
+But for many people this song was the signature tune of my generation, and it continued to be that long after those vestal virgins must have reached the coast.culture, music comment below, or link to this permanent URL from your own site.